Find out how I switched up my Instagram game

 I know I am a “fashion” and sometimes “lifestyle” blogger but I really wanted to share with you what I did differently to expand my engagement and increase my follower numbers.
 I have noticed that since changing my strategy and outlook, my engagement and following increased quite rapidly.

 I’m not going to waste any time as there is quite a bit to touch on.
+So without further ado lets find out how I cheated the instagram algorithm.

 Business to Personal